We’re stronger together.

 We’ve found posting spray notifications at the post office (or other “hub” locations) is a great way to help our communities find out about spray events that could effect them or their drinking water.
 Click the title above to download the template, and here to download the instructions for how to use it.

-If you find FERNS difficult to use, you can use this interactive map to find out information about sprays that are planned or occurred near your community.
+If you find FERNS difficult to use, you can use this interactive map to find out information about sprays and clear cuts that are planned or occurred near your community.

 tools for Community response